 John Singer Sargent

-For most people, the eyes are the most attractive part of a person and a major attractive component of a human.
+For most people, the eyes are the most attractive part of a person and a major attractive human component.
 Ladies with deep hazel eyes and luscious lashes or bright blue eyes can make an impression when they come into any occasion.
 But it's one thing to have sexy and enticing eyes and a completely different thing to have healthy eyesight.

-Individuals with a family history of poor eyesight or retinal health problems often have the belief that they are destiny to face these problems at some point in their adult life.
+Individuals with a family history of poor eyesight or retinal health problems often believe that they are destiny to face these problems at some point in their adult life.
 However, a recent study has shown that not all eye issues are genetic.
-One's diets and lifestyle can also impact on their eye health.
+One's diets and lifestyle can also impact one eye health.